pfz3/Inverse-Spherical-Indentation/README.md

 ## Example

 The FE summary outputs are provided as well as some experimental data.
 The FE simulations were run over a design that is considered to be appropriate for some of my other research work.
 Therefore do not expect that you can use this for steels, Ti-alloys, etc..
 It MIGHT work for some aluminum alloys.
 Just pay attention to the bounds/constraints used and think if it will work for you.
-The constraints used in this set are:
+The FE surrogate model was built over a design with the following constraints on the elastic-linear-hardening constitutive model:

 - 50 < modulus < 200  (GPa)
 - 100 < yield < 1000  (MPa)